ITR Logo - Light Backgrounds-1

 January 2025

-Construction markets are showing a mix of pressure and opportunity.
+Construction markets are showing both correction and opportunity.

-🏥 Healthcare and education construction remain relatively stable, supported by resilient demand, demographics, and public funding.
+🏥 Healthcare and education construction remain relatively stable, supported by long-term demand, with selective growth opportunities ahead.

 ITR Trends 10